-French, German, or Spanish Minor Required Courses Course Credits Total Required Credits French, German, or Spanish 20-36 Intermediate French, German, Portuguese, or Spanish 201 and (4) Intermediate French, German, Portuguese, or Spanish 202 (4) Or or Accelerated Intermediate French or Spanish 203 (4) 300/400-level courses (French, German, Spanish) 20 Total Required Credits 20-36
+French, German, Portuguese, or Spanish Minor Required Courses Course Credits Total Required Credits

+French, German, Portuguese, or Spanish 20-36

+Intermediate French, German, Portuguese, or (4)

+Spanish 201 and

+Intermediate French, German, Portuguese, or (4)

+Spanish 202

+or or

+Accelerated Intermediate French or Spanish 203 (4)

+300/400-level courses 20

+(French, German, Portuguese, or Spanish)

+Total Required Credits 20-36

-\These credits are included in the General Education Requirements.
+These credits are included in the General Education Requirements.

-\\Students who score high enough on placement criteria may register for these courses.
+Students who score high enough on placement criteria may register for these courses.